 It is now standard practice to send telephone voice service over digital links by filtering the analog signal and sampling this bandwidth-limited signal with an ADC.
 The standard service uses an 8 Ksps sampling rate, which requires that the signal bandwidth be restricted to below 4 kHz.
 (All systems which use analog to digital conversion must be careful to limit the high frequency content of the original signal.
 Nyquist's sampling theorem says that the original signal can only be recovered from the digital samples if the signal had no components beyond one-half the sampling frequency.
 If this condition is not met, then not only is data lost, but false information may be folded into the real data.
-If you played around with the FFT settings on the scope in Experiment 1, you may have seen this effect.)
+If you played around with the DFT settings on the scope in Experiment 1, you may have seen this effect.)
 Voice service requires that frequency components in the original signal be maintained as well as possible out to beyond 3 kHz.
 Usually the 3 DB down point is placed at around 3.1 to 3.3 KHz.
 In this lab you are to design and build a filter which might be used for this purpose using active circuits based on operational amplifiers.

 The main difficulty in realizing such a filter is the need for out of band suppression.
 The minimum suppression I will consider acceptable is 9 DB at 4 kHz. and 30 DB at 8 kHz.
 The midband gain of the filter subsystem at 1 kHz. should be 20 DB (or 10X) +/- 1.5 DB.
-At the low frequency end, there should be at least a single pole high pass response so the DC components are removed from the signal.
+At the low frequency end, there should be at least a single pole high pass response so components below normal male speech (roughly 125 Hz) are removed from the signal; those are usually noise, often from power line interference.
 The low frequency response should be down by no more than 6 DB at 100 Hz.
 You are free to choose any standard transfer function that will be reasonably smooth.
 If you choose one which exhibits passband ripple (the Chebycheff response, for example) then that ripple should not exceed 1 DB.
 Probably the simplest acceptable solution is a Butterworth filter of odd order.
 (Odd order because most of the complication of construction goes into the quadratic pole pairs, and extra rolloff comes with minimal effort with one more simple pole.)
+The output impedance of the system is to be less than 100 ohms DC to 10 KHz and its input impedance no less than 10 K over the entire passband.

-You are free to make that filter from cascaded sections of any of the designs that are discussed in your text or in class.
-There is an automated response measurement available as with labs 4 and 5.
+You are free to make the filter from cascaded sections of any of the designs that are discussed in your text or in class or the reference of your choice.
+Use one of the Bode plotters for an automated response measurement as with labs 4 and 5.